espressif/esp-mdf/examples/function_demo/mdebug/README.md

 ### Test result

-1. Set the file size to `MDEBUG_FLASH_FILE_MAX_SIZE = 16384`.
-When the folder is full, the speed of writing the 'spiffs' file in the flash is about 172ms.
-3. When `MWIFI_PAYLOAD_LEN = 1456` is set, the maximum data size of a packet is sent to MWIFI_PAYLOAD_LEN bytes.
+1. When `MWIFI_PAYLOAD_LEN = 1456` is set, the maximum data size of a packet is MWIFI_PAYLOAD_LEN bytes.

 ### Note

 1. The network that requires the phone link here is the same as the esp32 chip, so that data information can be collected on the network assistant tool.
-2. It should also be noted that when using a new chip for burning, the chip needs to be erased and then burned.
+1. It should also be noted that when using a new chip for burning, the chip needs to be erased and then burned.
-3. because the allocation memory of the `partition` adds the storage `spiffs` file, which can be modified according to the customer's requirements.
-After the creation, the flash needs to erase the chip and re-burn it.
-Otherwise, the file creation will not be successful.
+1. The log_info area is added to the partition table in this example as a space to save logs.
+The chip needs to be erased before programming.
-4. The head of the data is a timestamp.
+1. The head of the data is a timestamp.
 It is just an experiment and there is no real-time calibration.
 It can be modified according to the user's own needs.
-5. Get the `uart`, `flash`, `espnow` status in the Console command, you can't use the `console` command to disable it, because the main program has been forced to be enabled.
+1. Get the `uart`, `flash`, `espnow` status in the Console command, you can't use the `console` command to disable it, because the main program has been forced to be enabled.
 If the user wants to use such a function, the main program can be disable.